Home entertainment and technology

 Technology is moving fast and can be expensive so it makes sense to work out your requirements and do some research online and then in-store before you buy.

-Many products have the same or similar features, so think about whether you need the latest laptop, smart phone, e-book reader, tablet etc—or whether fewer items or upgrades can meet your needs.
+Many products have the same or similar features, so think about whether you need the latest laptop, smart phone, tablet etc—or whether fewer items or upgrades can meet your needs.

-With the facts you'll be able to work out whether you really need a new product to do the job—and if you do decide to buy, you can feel confident you're purchasing equipment that will give you optimal experience with features you will use and that pass the test of time.
+With the facts you'll be able to work out whether you need a new product—and if you decide to buy, you be confident you're purchasing equipment that will give you optimal experience with features you will use and that pass the test of time.

 Here are our key tips:

-- Consider whether any of your existing equipment can be refurbished or upgraded.
+- Consider whether any existing equipment can be refurbished or upgraded.
 This can save money and valuable resources while delivering the performance you need.

 - Make a list of features that are important to you—for example: size, audio and visual quality, and connectivity.
 Look for products that meet your requirements.